w3c/wai-media-guide/captions.md

 ## Introduction

-_Who:_ Captions provide content to people who are Deaf and others who cannot hear the audio.
+_Who:_ Captions (also called "intralingual subtitles") provide content to people who are Deaf and others who cannot hear the audio.
 They are also used by people who process written information better than audio.

 <img src="{{ "/content-images/captions.png" | relative_url }}" alt="" style="float: right; margin-left: 2rem; clear:right; width: 30%; max-width: 220px">